jmkorhonen/jmkorhonen.github.io/_posts/2022/2022-02-23-on-the-kremlins-imperialism.md

 PS.
 For evidence that the above represents a widespread sentiment even among the Finnish left (with the exception of being openly pro-NATO, where I’m an early adopter), [see for instance this recent editorial of the People’s News](https://www.kansanuutiset.fi/artikkeli/4691306-euroopassa-on-yksi-sodanlietsoja-vladimir-putin), the Finnish newspaper traditionally close to the Left Alliance.
 It lays the facts as I too see them: right now there is one warmonger in Europe, and his name is Putin.

-*Based on my Twitter thread that gained some traction, originally published at [jmkorhonen.net](https://jmkorhonen.net/2022/02/23/on-the-kremlins-imperialism/).*
+*Based on my Twitter thread that gained some traction, originally published at [jmkorhonen.net](https://jmkorhonen.net/2022/02/23/on-the-kremlins-imperialism/).
+You can see the archived Twitter thread at my Bluesky archives here:* [@jmkorhonen-twitter.bsky.social on Bluesky](https://bsky.app/profile/jmkorhonen-twitter.bsky.social/post/3lcb5jbueho2q)